wenxinxu/ResNeXt-in-tensorflow/README.md

 ## Quick guide

-You can run cifar10_train.py to train a ResNext in cifar10 and see how it works from the screen output (the code will download the data for you if you don't have it yet).
-It’s better to speicify version identifier before running, since the training logs, checkpoints, and error.csv file will be saved in the folder with name logs_$version.
+You can run cifar10_train.py to train a ResNext on cifar10 and see how it works from the screen output (the code will download the data for you if you don't have them yet).
+It’s better to speicify a version identifier before running, since the training logs, checkpoints, and error.csv file will be saved in the folder with name logs_$version.

 `python cifar10_train.py --version='test'`